telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/expanding-and-collapsing-all-nodes.md

 ---
 title: Expanding and Collapsing All Nodes
-page_title: Expanding and Collapsing All Nodes | RadTreeView for ASP.NET AJAX Documentation
+page_title: Expanding and Collapsing All Nodes - RadTreeView
-description: Expanding and Collapsing All Nodes
+description: Check our Web Forms article about Expanding and Collapsing All Nodes.
 slug: treeview/application-scenarios/client-side-programming/expanding-and-collapsing-all-nodes
 tags: expanding,and,collapsing,all,nodes
 published: True